 The Oriental Trading Company even has a page of Halloween novelty toys great for people who want to participate in the Teal Pumpkin Project.

 The list is endless.
 Be creative.
+Put a teal pumpkin on your doorstep and provide treats for children for whom candy is not an option.
 Maybe next year, the teal pumpkin homes will be known for giving out the coolest things for Halloween.

 Do you have a child in your family or on your block who would be excited to see teal pumpkins this Halloween?